sigasi/sigasi_insights/tech/pss.ebnf.md

 ---
-title: "PSS Early Adopter (EA) Portable Test and Stimulus Standard"
+title: "Portable Test and Stimulus Standard, PSS Beta"
 layout: page
 pager: true
 author: Sigasi
-date: 2017-12-11
+date: 2018-03-02
 comments: true
 ---
 <em>
-Copyright © 2017 Accellera.
+Copyright © 2017 - 2018 Accellera.
 All rights reserved.
 This is an unapproved Accellera Standards Draft, subject to change.

-Get the full Language Reference Manual, free of charge, at <http://www.accellera.org/images/downloads/drafts-review/PSS\_Early\_Adopter\_Release.pdf>
+Get the full Language Reference Manual, free of charge, at <http://www.accellera.org/images/downloads/drafts-review/PSS\_Beta\_Feb\_21\_2018\_Public\_Review.pdf>

 Sigasi has created this browsable version of the grammar, hoping that it would be useful to you, but without any warranty whatsoever.